Egypt Travel Tips And Advice from the Egypt Experts!

 How to Bargain in Egypt?

-Selling and buying goods in Egypt, some people believe since ancient times, has always been a ritualized where the aim is not only haggling to get a cheaper price, but an affair in which the seller and the buyer would bargain so both of them would be happy at the very end.
+Some believe that since ancient times, selling and buying goods in Egypt has always been a ritual where the aim is not only haggling to get a cheaper price, but an affair in which the seller and the buyer would bargain so both of them would be happy at the very end.

 The seller or the owner of the shop would traditionally invite the tourists for a cup of tea or coffee while turning the place upside down to show off his products in the best manner possible.
 However, the tourists should not feel obliged to buy something until they find an item they really like.

-Among the best practices to use for bargaining in Egypt, and maybe in many markets all over the world, is that when you find an item that really interests you, especially if it's an expensive product, is to offer the seller half the price the seller has identified for the item.
+One of the best bargaining practices in Egypt, and maybe in many markets all over the world, is that when you find an item that really interests you, especially if it's an expensive product, is to offer the seller half the price the seller has identified for the item.

-Of course the shop owner will not accept half the price and would stick to his full price telling the tourists how expensive and good his products are and sometimes he would lower the price a little bit.
+Of course, the shop owner will not accept half the price and will stick to his full price telling the tourists how expensive and good his products are and sometimes he would lower the price a little bit.

-The tourist, on the other hand, should actually do the same and offer the shop owner a price that is a bit higher than the last one he proposed.
-Afterwards, it is always a good idea to make to walk away which would often dramatically lower the price of the products.
+The tourist, on the other hand, should actually do the same with a price slightly higher than their original one.
+Afterward, it is always a good idea to make to walk away which would often dramatically lower the price of the products.

 To make things more comfortable for the tourist, he is the one who will always agree to take the product in the price that he wants and he has to make sure that the shop owner will never finish a deal at loss.

-This way the shopper and the store keeper are usuall both happy at the end; the buyer got the item he wanted for the price he thought was good and the shop owner made his profit, no matter how big or small it is.
+This way the shopper and the storekeeper are usually both happy at the end; the buyer got the item he wanted for the price he thought was good and the shop owner made his profit, no matter how big or small it is.

 The markets and bazaars of Egypt offer the tourists with a large wonderful collection and mix of products, souvenirs, and gifts to choose from.
 However, the quality of the products sold may vary greatly from one place to another and according to the prices as well.
 This is why the guests should be ready for a long bargain process in many cases.